-Typically, food poisoning lasts only a few hours to a few days.
-But in some cases, a food poisoning outbreak may happen where several to hundreds of thousands of people get sick.
-Symptoms range from upset stomach, nausea, stomach cramps, fever, diarrhea, and vomiting.
-Symptoms may be mild or severe and could take several hours or several days to show up.
+Typically, food poisoning lasts only a few hours or a few days.
+But in some cases, a food poisoning outbreak may make several to hundreds of thousands of people sick.
+Symptoms range from upset stomach, nausea, and stomach cramps to fever, diarrhea, and vomiting.
+Symptoms may be mild or severe and could take several hours or days to show up.
 If you believe you are suffering from food poisoning, fill out this form for a free case evaluation.

 When to See Your Doctor

 Usually, food poisoning resolves itself after some time.
 However, serious cases may require medical intervention.
 You should see your doctor if you have:

 - A fever over 102 degrees Fahrenheit, measured orally

 - Frequent vomiting that prevents you from keeping liquids down